Hitler's Madman: Plot

 Lidice Mayor Bauer, a German Nazi true-believer, prepares with his wife for the arrival of their two sons, on leave from the Russian Front.
 Heydrich’s adjutant tells Bauer the Reichsprotektor was displeased by the parade blocking his route and expects no impediments when he drives through the next morning.
 A telegram arrives, telling the Bauers their boys are both dead.
 Bauer accepts it as the price the Führer demands, but Mrs, Bauer is sickened and blames Hitler for their death.
 She goes to the church and sees Jan.
 Disgusted with the Nazis, Frau Bauer tells Jan what time Heydrich will drive through town tomorrow.

 Jan, Karel, Jarmilla and Nepomuk ambush Heydrich’s limousine the next morning, as it approaches the town.
 Jarmilla creates a distraction, as the men fire machine guns and throw a grenade.
-They leave thinking they killed him, but they’ve only gravely wounded him.
+They leave thinking they killed him, but he is only gravely wounded.
 Jan sends Karel and Jarmilla off to hide in the forest, blessing their future marriage.

 The Nazi authorities in Prague, desperate to find Heydrich’s assailants, decide to take hostages among local villagers.
 Jan Hanka gets locked up in the town jail as a hostage.
 The SS arrests Mayor Bauer for failing to stop the ambush on Heydrich.
 Bauer protests as they drag him off that he’s a loyal Nazi.
 Jarmilla and Karel are chased by Germans in the forest.
 Jarmilla gets shot and dies in Karel’s arms.

 In Prague, Heydrich lies near death.
-His superior, Heinrich Himmler arrives from Berlin and watches Heydrich die, in agony, saying he won’t die for Hitler and that the war is lost, unless everyone gets as tough as he is.
-After he dies, Himmler gets a call from Hitler and tells him Heydrich died praising him and saying Germany would win the war.
-Himmler orders the village of Lidice eradicated for its role in Heydrich’s death.
+His superior, Heinrich Himmler, arrives from Berlin and watches Heydrich die, in agony, saying that the war is lost, and that he “should have killed them all.”
+After he dies, Himmler tells Hitler and that Heydrich died declaring “Victory will be ours, Heil Hitler!”

+Himmler orders the village of Lidice eradicated.
+“They won't say Himmler is too weak.”